shonan02/HotelProgram/README.md

 # HotelProgram
-This is a Hotel Program, programmed in Java.
+This is a Hotel Program, written in Java using a Maven template.
+It was developed using Netbeans IDE.